 If you’re considering an inflatable standup paddleboard for exploring lakes, rivers, harbors, or even the ocean, check out our list of the best SUPs of the season.

 Standup paddleboarding is one of the fastest-growing water sports of the past decade.
 There’s a good chance you’re familiar with standup paddleboarding, but if you aren’t, here’s what you need to know.

-Standup paddleboarding, or SUPing, is the act of standing on a hard epoxy or inflatable board tapered at both ends, and using a paddle to move through the water.
+Standup paddleboarding, or SUPing, is the act of standing (or sitting or kneeling) on a solid epoxy or inflatable plastic board tapered at both ends and using a paddle to move through the water.
 Whether you’re floating a mellow river or lake, navigating Class 2 rapids, or exploring coastlines, a SUP offers freedom and exposure you don’t get in a boat or kayak.

-Below you’ll find our list of the best standup paddleboards of 2021.
+Below you’ll find our list of the best inflatable standup paddleboards of 2022.
 We’ve grouped them into categories to help you find the paddleboard that’s right for you.
-And be sure to check out the buyer’s guide and FAQ at the end of this article if you need more help choosing.
+Be sure to check out the buyer’s guide, FAQ, and comparison chart at the end of this article if you need more help choosing.

 - Best of the Rest

 Colorado-based Hala Gear is known for making high-quality, innovative SUPs, and the Hala Rado ($1,399) is one of its best-selling boards of all time.
 With a slightly longer length, playful tail shape, and sturdy deck (helpful for both balance and towing gear), this all-around board continues to top our list.